joshbruce/fourth-earth-raw/public/content.md

 1. Ranks are made of 2 or more proficiency points.
 2. Proficiency points are earned by successfully overcoming difficulties with an initial level greater than the current rank achieved.
-3. Character may still receive proficiency points when reducing a difficulty to 0.
+3. Characters may still receive proficiency points when reducing a difficulty to 0.
 4. Proficiency points are added to the lowest unattained rank first.

 Consider: